 It's essential to have a knowledgeable agent on your team when shopping for new construction, and is here to help you navigate through your options in the Norman area.

 In real estate, negotiation is always an option.
-However, with new construction, it depends on the developer and the length of time that the home has been on the market.
-Developers in new additions don't like taking lower than their asking price because homeowners already in the area expect new construction to be comparably priced to what they already purchased.
+However, with new construction, it depends on the developer and how long the home has been vacant.
+Developers in new additions like to keep prices near their asking point because buyers already in the area expect new construction to be comparably priced to what they already purchased.
 (You'll appreciate that same courtesy if there are undeveloped lots near the home you eventually purchase!)
-But, depending on how far along the project is and the local market, a builder will often allow a few concessions.
+But, depending on how far along the project is and what the market is doing at that point in time, developers have been known to allow a few concessions.

-Say a property has been on the market a while and the builder has a lot sunk into it, then you have some room.
+Say a property has been on the market a while and the builder is deeply invested, then you have some room.
 The same goes for show or model homes that have been sitting for a while.
-However, if a home was just finished, don't count on being able to get a deal.
+However, if a home was recently completed, it's unlikely you'll get a deal.

-Just because a home is brand new, it can still have its share of flaws.
+Just because a house is brand new, it doesn't mean that it is immune from needing repairs.
 Be sure to get a home inspection before purchase so that issues are handled and also negotiate a home warranty.
 Then, about 10 or 11 months after purchase it's worth it to pay for an inspection and get anything else repaired before the warranty expires.

-At Vawter Real Estate, I'll make it my #1 priority to find you a new home that meets your needs and fits within your budget.
+Finding you a new home that meets your needs and matches your budget will be my #1 objective.
 Give me a call at

 (405)360-5635 to start the search for your new home today.